We can't wait to meet you but until then, here's a bit about us!

 Big Tree Tours Ltd. is a Vancouver Island eco-tourism business offering guided day trips to BC's biggest trees, ancient forests, and wild coastlines.

 The concept first arose in 2010 during a hike to Canada’s largest tree, the Cheewhat Giant.
-Surrounded by trees of epic proportions and unimaginable beauty, local photographer and conservationist, TJ Watt, had a realization: although Vancouver Island is home to some of the most stunning temperate rainforests left on Earth, many residents and visitors miss their chance to see them as they're often too hidden or hard to reach.
+Surrounded by trees of epic proportions and incredible beauty, local photographer and conservationist, TJ Watt, had a thought: although Vancouver Island is home to some of the most stunning temperate rainforests left on Earth, many locals and visitors don't get the opportunity to see them as they're often hidden away or too hard to reach.
 Thus, out of TJ's passion for exploring ancient forests and sharing the experience with others, Big Tree Tours was born.

 The goal today is to provide guests with the opportunity to easily experience the grandeur of BC's biggest trees through fun and engaging tours that are filled with local knowledge and insight.
 We're confident our tours will leave you with a deeper understanding and connection with the natural world as we strive to create experiences that are as unique and unforgettable as the landscape itself.